-It was back in late 1997 when my old boss announced that he was looking for someone to go out to Corsica (La Corse) to set up a new company base in the south of this little known Meditteranean island.
+It was back in late 1997 when my boss at the time announced that he was looking for someone to go out to Corsica (La Corse) to set up a new company base in the south of this little known Mediterranean island.

-For some years the company “Holiday Options” had chartered aircraft to the northern airports of Bastia and Calvi while utilising scheduled British Airways services into Corsica’s west coast capital of Ajaccio but never had they tried an expensive flight program to the tiny airport of Figari at the bottom of this French but fiercely independent “Ile de Beaute”.
+For some years the company “Holiday Options” had chartered aircraft to the northern airports of Bastia and Calvi while utilising scheduled British Airways services into Corsica’s west coast capital of Ajaccio but never had they invested in a flight program to the tiny airport of Figari at the bottom of this French but fiercely independent “Ile de Beaute”.

-The timing was perfect – a relationship had ended, my mother who had been fighting breast cancer was getting stronger following surgery, the pangs of travelling and adventure were once again surfacing and the opportunity to discover a new destination and to challenge myself was too good to resist.
+The timing was perfect – a relationship had ended, the pangs of travelling and adventure were once again surfacing and the opportunity to discover a new destination and to challenge myself was too good to resist.

 Was this the moment to take a new direction in my life – of “Corse” it was!

-The following April of 1998 I packed, sorry I crammed full, a rather shoddy plum coloured Ford Escort and headed for Dover before a long journey down the route de soleil to Nice where I spent the night at the Hotel Negresco on the Promenade Des Anglais, the most famous hotel in Nice, courtesy of a favour from the owner who was a personal friend of our finance manager…. its who you know…. you know !!
+The following April of 1998 I packed, sorry I crammed full, a rather shoddy plum coloured Ford Escort and headed for Dover before a long journey down the route de soleil to Nice in France where I spent the night at the Hotel Le Negresco on the Promenade Des Anglais, the most famous hotel in Nice, courtesy of a favour from a kind member of staff who was a personal friend of our finance manager…. its who you know…. you know !!

 After a night wallowing in a glittery pea green marble bath the size of a Renault 5, I took the 4.5 hour long ferry over to a wet and dreary Ile Rousse in northern Corsica.
 I then drove across the north coast past pretty St Florent and the Patrimonio vineyards to the industrial centre of Bastia, a city I never really embraced, before hanging a right turn and heading south about 150 kilometres, hugging the east coast of the island all the way.